On Enforcing Better Conditioned Meta-Learning for Rapid Few-Shot Adaptation: Introduction

 Broadly speaking, such approaches define a family of tasks and attempt to solve a bi-level optimization problem.
 The outer loop aims to learn an effective \emph{meta initialization} of the parameters capturing properties that generalize well across different training tasks.
 This learned set of parameters is then \emph{adapted} to a novel and previously unseen task in \emph{only a few steps} during the inner loop.

 Intuitively, one might expect that each step taken during the inner-loop adaptation \ignore{procedure}ought to be as efficient as possible, enabling the model to quickly converge towards the desired goal (\ie, solving the new task).
 Evaluating \ignore{currently existing}popular methods like MAML~\cite{finn2017_maml} \ignore{or CAVIA~\cite{zintgraf2019_cavia}}however shows that this is not \ignore{at all}the case (Figures \ref{fig:motivation} and \ref{fig:main_conditioning}).
 Particularly the initial steps fall short of this expectation.
 The reason for this behaviour is readily explained: \ignore{(i)}Gradient directions do generally not point towards the actual desired minimum (\cref{fig:motivation}) as a result of the often ill-conditioned parameter space in which the optimization is performed. \ignore{ , and (ii) there simply exists no incentive for the methods to make each step as efficient as possible, since the only cost term influencing convergence is whether a desired metric is improved after a fixed number of steps.
-In other words, the imposed constraints are satisfied as long as some step(s) lead(s) to an overall reduction in cost.}
+In other words, the imposed constraints are satisfied as long as some step(s) lead(s) to an overall reduction in cost.} \ignore{Think about: MAML++ does impose a loss after each step, but we don't compare against it -- Maybe drop (ii) since we don't actually tackle this directly!
+Alternative: Mention `\textit{while (ii) has been tackled \eg by \citet{antoniou2018_mamlpp},... -- But that might result in the question why there is no comparison!}}

 This behaviour is undesirable for a number of reasons.
 Having high contribution towards reaching the optimum from the start opens up the possibility of dynamically choosing the number of steps to take at inference time, an interesting property for applications with limited or changing access to computational resources, and might further lead to a better overall convergence during the final steps.